10 Best Places To Visit In Ireland

 One of Europe’s most famous capitals, Dublin is not only a great starting point to explore Ireland it is also one of the best places to visit in Ireland.
 The Irish capital was first founded by the Vikings in the 9th century and has a rich history and beautiful culture.
 Dublin is particularly famous as a drinking destination, home to Temple Bar which has the largest whisky collection in Ireland and offers a thriving party scene whilst the Guinness Factory can also be found in the city offering tours exploring the history and process behind Ireland’s most famous export.
 However, Dublin has more than one string to its bow and also offers an incredible food scene, beautiful architecture such as Dublin Castle and Trinity college, plus Dublin is also a UNESCO City of Literature.

-Galway is an Irish city with a relaxed, bohemian vibe and is one of the best places to visit in Ireland as it has a strong sense of its Irish heritage and even Gaelic still spoken here.
+Galway is an Irish city with a relaxed, Bohemian vibe and is one of the best places to visit in Ireland as it has a strong sense of its Irish heritage and even Gaelic still spoken here.
 One of the best things to do in Galway is to walk the Salthill Promenade.
-This 2km long promenade sits right on the Atlantic Ocean and tradition dictates that you should kick the wall at the end of the promenade for good luck.
-Galway is also a great city to taste the local flavours with Michelin-starred restaurants Loam and Aniar serving up exquisite dishes.
+This 2 km long promenade sits right on the Atlantic Ocean and tradition dictates that you should kick the wall at the end of the promenade for good luck.
+Galway is also a great city to taste the local flavours with Michelin-starred restaurant Aniar serving up exquisite dishes.
 Kai is also a firm favourite, a laid-back restaurant with an incredible menu packed with local ingredients.

 One of Ireland’s most alluring wildernesses, Connemara is a Gaeltacht region of Ireland, a strikingly beautiful destination that offers a taste of authentic Ireland.
 The 40,000-acre Connemara National Park features a spectacular landscape of charming towns, rolling hills, reflective lakes and a rugged coastline.
 The only fjord in Ireland, Killary Harbour, is a must visit whilst Kylemore Abbey is also a picturesque spot.
 In Connemara you will also find endless hiking trails to explore and the Alcock and Brown Monument, the landing site of the first non-stop transatlantic flight.